pentandra/lifepreserver/items/static/blog/defining-the-scholarly-commons/subtractable-resources/index.md

 is being done with these resources right now?
-Surely they still exist, but they are being privatized by researchers who lay claim to the ground, thinking of it as their own exclusive property, hoping that others will not stumble onto their territory.
+Surely they still exist, but they are being privatized by researchers who lay claim to the ground, thinking of it as their own exclusive property, hoping that others will not stumble onto their territory before they have fully harvested, processed, and packaged the new knowledge for resale.
 Perhaps this is a pessimistic perception, but why else would researchers not share what they're working on but for fear of being scooped?

 The culture of the commons views things differently.
 Discoveries are still your own, but there is no reason to hide your research from others.
 In actuality, it is much more likely that the opposite is happening.
-There is every reason to go out and claim the ground that you see so that other people can build on top of it---not just for your own sake, but for the sake of everyone else in the world that could be using your contribution right now.
-If your whole process open for everyone to see, nobody can lay claim that they discovered something before you!
+There is every reason to go out and *pro*claim the ground that you see so that other people can build on top of it---not just for your own sake, but for the sake of everyone else in the world that could be using your contribution right now.
+If your whole process open for everyone to see, there is not the fear of others taking something away from you or claiming they have discovered something before you, but a trust that others will come to help uncover that which was before hidden.

 Though these contributions are smaller and more fine-grained, they are not half-baked.
 They are independent in their own sphere of influence, and come with more of a sense of immediate gratification, more feelings of service, and many more ways to contribute.